Dryer Smells Burning

 Try These Fixes First

-1. Unplug the dryer before inspecting.
+1. Unplug the dryer and allow it to cool completely before any inspection.

 How to Identify the Type of Failure